Skip to main content

 GENERAL EFFECT ON LAND TITLE PRACTICE

-Part 1 of the Act establishes procedures for the escheat of land where an owner dies intestate and without lawful heirs or where a corporation that owns land is dissolved.
-Under this Part, the Attorney General may take possession of escheated land, cause title to the land to be registered in the name of the Crown, or grant title to escheated land to parties having a legal or moral claim against the person to whom the land belonged before it escheated to the Crown.
-The Crown may also sell escheated land.
+Part 1 of the Escheat Act, R.S.B.C.
+1996, c.
+120 establishes procedures for the escheat of land where an owner dies intestate and without lawful heirs or where a corporation that owns land is dissolved.
+Under this Part, with specified exceptions, the Attorney General may take possession of escheated land, cause title to the land to be registered in the name of the Crown, or grant title to escheated land to parties having a legal or moral claim against the person to whom the land belonged before it escheated to the Crown.
+The Crown may also sell escheated land, other than land on Haida Gwaii.
 In these cases, a party with a legal or moral claim against the person to whom the land belonged may be given preference in the sale.
+Part 1 of the Escheat Act sets out how the Attorney General may dispose of water system property.
+As well, Part 1 provides that, where escheated or forfeited land is on Haida Gwaii, the Attorney General may declare it vested in the Council of the Haida Nation in specified circumstances.

-Part 2 of the Act deals with water systems property which has escheated to or vested in the government following the dissolution of the corporation that owned the water system property.
+Part 2 deals with operation of water system property that has escheated to or vested in the government following the dissolution of the corporation that owned the water system property.
 The Attorney General may register and enforce a lien against serviced property if the owner fails to pay for water services provided to the serviced land.

 CROSS REFERENCES AND OTHER SOURCES OF INFORMATION